OC Attempted Murder Defense Lawyer

 Understanding the Crime of Attempted Murder

-A direct step is actually using the weapon to commit the crime or paying somebody to do it.
+A direct step is any action that would contribute to the death of an individual, such as actually using the weapon to commit the crime or paying somebody to do it.
 Basically, if the suspect had fired a shot intending to kill the victim, but some kind of factor prevented the victim from dying such as intervention from the police, this would be attempted murder.
-It is not attempted murder if you were only in the planning stages; however, if you took that planning to the next step and tried to directly carry out the murder that is considered by the District Attorney to be attempted murder.
+Planning or thinking about committing murder is not considered attempted murder under California law.
+The District Attorney can only pursue attempted murder charges if you moved from the planning stage to trying to carry out the murder or asking someone else to do it.

 Intent to Kill

 Intent to kill can be a fluid issue in a criminal trial, as it requires a large amount of evidence to prove.
 The District Attorney will have to demonstrate that you actively attempted to kill someone, as opposed to intimidating or wounding them.
 They may base their argument on the weapon used, the victim’s wounds, and the circumstances surrounding or leading up to the crime.
 This is why it's best to contact our firm as soon as you're arrested, because our team can work to show such evidence to reduce your charges.